Aaron Wilbraham: Early career

-Born in Knutsford, Cheshire, Wilbraham started his career at Stockport County, scoring his first goal in a 4-1 loss to Manchester City in 1997.
+Born in Knutsford, Cheshire, Wilbraham started his career at Stockport County, after time in the academy at Manchester City, scoring his first goal in a 4–1 loss to Manchester City in 1998.
 Altogether, he made 172 league appearances for the club.
 During that time he also went out on loan to Norwegian club Moss FK.
 He then signed for Hull City for £100,000 and played his part in winning promotion to the championship.
 During that time he also had a month on loan at Oldham Athletic in November 2004.
 In the summer of 2005 he was snapped up by MK Dons.

 Milton Keynes Dons

 In the 2005–06 season, he was loaned out to Bradford City for two months, scoring once against Oldham Athletic.
 From the 2006–07 season, Wilbraham became a first team regular for the Dons.
 In January 2007 he was rewarded for his performances earlier in the season with a new contract until 2009.
 Wilbraham helped the MK Dons to win the 2007–08 Football League Two title by scoring seven goals in their last 11 matches.
 He was also a member of the Dons team that won the 2007–08 Football League Trophy.
 He scored a hat-trick in a 5–3 victory against Cheltenham Town, whose own striker Damian Spencer also scored three goals.
 In the 2008–09 season under Roberto Di Matteo, he scored 17 goals.
 He scored his 50th and 51st goal in the 3–3 draw against Brentford on 13 March 2010.